acrespise/jupyter-qa-engineering/typescript-example/readme.md

 * api-example.ipynb - use the axios library to test an REST API call.
 * import-ts-file.ipynb - example of loading external file into your notebook.
-* mocha-test-runner-example.ipynb -
+* mocha-test-runner-example.ipynb - programmatically run tests using Mocha from a notebook.
-* mocha-simple-html-reporter-test-runner.ipynb
+* mocha-simple-html-reporter-test-runner.ipynb - use mocha to create an html report linked to from the notebook.
-* playwright-example.ipynb
+* playwright-example.ipynb - use playwright to automate testing a website.